hazwani-droid/giraffe/README.md

 ## About

 Project StockNeo is to create a stock screener that represents data in knowledge graph format utilizing neo4j graph database.
+Further project decsription and website tour can be referred through this [StockNeo Youtube link](https://youtu.be/x-2OwVRYIeI).

 ## Preview